ChinChunChen0921/Tensor-Cox-Regression/README.md

 * `ite`: The number of iterations completed by the algorithm.

+* `IC`: Information criteria, including AIC and BIC with the number of events in the penalty term.

+* `df`: Degrees of freedom.

 * `b_EST`: The estimated coefficients for classical covariates.

 * `b_SE`: The estimated standard deviation of coefficients for classical covariates.